 Are there any risks to CBD oil epilepsy?

-Across Australia and other parts of the world, more and more sufferers of epilepsy are being prescribed or recommended hemp oil for epilepsy.
+Across Australia and other parts of the world, more and more sufferers of epilepsy are being prescribed or recommended CBD oil for epilepsy.
 Naturally, many people also want to know if there are any risks or side effects.

 Research is ongoing into long-term and short-term links between epilepsy and cannabis oil and the effects that CBD oil can have on the human body.
 There have been many studies and trials, and so far, reams of evidence suggest that this product poses no serious risk to those who use it.